Isivile23/Python-Week-1/Python-Week-3.md

 * User stories focus on the who, what, and why of a task or goal, while use cases cover the who, what, and how of achieving that goal.
 * On your project you can choose to use user stories or combine them with use cases depending on the complexity of it.

+## Project requirements

+* Functional requirements describe what the application should or should not do and are written as sentences starting with "the application must" or "the application shall".
+* Functional requirements, non-functional requirements describe how the application should accomplish its task.
+* They focus on qualities like maintainability, reliability, and usability.